ballerina-platform/ballerina-dev-website/learn/other/security/http-client-authentication.md

 * `tokenUrl` - Token URL of the token endpoint
 * `username` - Username for the password grant type
 * `password` - Password for the password grant type
-* `clientId` - Client ID for the client authentication
+* `clientId` - Client ID of the client authentication
-* `clientSecret` - Client secret for the client authentication
+* `clientSecret` - Client secret of the client authentication
 * `scopes` - Scope(s) of the access request
 * `refreshConfig` - Configurations for refreshing the access token
     * `refreshUrl` - Refresh token URL for the refresh token server